EarthenSky/advent-of-code-2019/README.md

 I wrote it in C++ and tried to structure it nicely and stuff.

-Okay I don't know how to write c++ properly. it's ... a little challenging.
+Okay I don't know how to write c++ properly; i'm pretty much just writing broken c.
-Time to try using C# instead.
+Gonna use C# instead.

 <br><br>